markdavidb/DYAGENCY/README.md

 Developed during my first year, my OPP project, named DYAGENCY, enables the worker to submit and manage car orders effectively.

-*Install NuGet - FontAwesome for correct use of the program.
+*Install NuGet - FontAwesome for the correct use of the program.